xiix0/scam/README.md

-There is no character, howsoever good and fine, but it can be destroyed by ridicule, howsoever poor and witless.
-Observe the ass, for instance: his character is about perfect, he is the choicest spirit among all the humbler animals, yet see what ridicule has brought him to.
-Instead of feeling complimented when we are called an ass, we are left in doubt.
+The difference between the right word and the almost right word is the difference between lightning and the lightning bug.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain